-We believe that these initiatives should improve our net short-term working capital position sufficiently to provide sufficient capital to finance planned operations into early 2023, and, before then, we would expect to be in a position to raise significantly greater capital to fund our longer-term plan.
+We believe that our ongoing financing initiatives should improve our net short-term working capital position sufficiently to provide sufficient capital to finance planned operations through 2023, and thereafter we would expect to be in a position to raise significantly greater capital as our clinical program progresses.
 However, there can be no certainty that these initiatives will be successful and, if they are not, management will seek to deploy alternative plans, which could have a potentially significant negative impact on shareholder and asset value.
 Such plans could include all or any of the following: raising additional capital through low priced and/or complex equity and/or debt financings; entering transactions involving sales, joint venturing or licensing of intellectual property; reducing and/or deferring discretionary spending on research and development or clinical programs; restructuring our operating model to take advantage of our manufacturing capability to generate short term revenues; reducing our cash burn rate through reduction in planned operating costs.

-The accompanying consolidated financial statements have been prepared in conformity with IFRS as issued by IASB, which contemplate continuation of the Company as a going concern (having adequate working capital to maintain operations through the Going Concern Period).
-The Company has not established a source of revenues sufficient to cover its operating costs, and as such, has been dependent on funding operations primarily through the sale of securities, commercial partnerships, and/or grants.
-The Company expects to incur further losses over the next several years as it develops its clinical products towards the market.
-The Company has spent, and expects to continue to spend, substantial amounts of funding to implement its business strategy.
-Although the completion of its IPO on Nasdaq was a major milestone for the Company, as it opens much wider avenues to raise future finance, the market conditions were such that the offering raised less than was initial
+The accompanying consolidated financial statements have been prepared in conformity with IFRS as issued by IASB, which contemplate continuation of the Group as a going concern (having adequate working capital to maintain operations through the Going Concern Period).
+In common with many clinical stage development enterprises, the Group has not established a source of revenues sufficient to cover its operating costs, and as such, has been dependent on ongoing funding operations primarily through ongoing initiatives to sell securities via its Nasdaq listing, commercial partnerships, and/or grants.
+The Group expects to require substantially more capital to fund its clinical, development and operational requirements, and therefore incur further losses over the next several years as it develops its clinical products towards the market.
+The Group has utilized, and expects to continue to utilize, substantial amounts of funding to implement its business strategy.
+Although the completion of the IPO on Nasdaq was a major milestone for the Group, as it opens much wider avenues to raise future finance, the market conditions were such that the initial and subsequent funds raised are less than was initially targeted, and the proceeds of the offerings alone are not adequate to finance the Group's clinical and product development programs through the Going Concern Period.
+Nonetheless the proceeds of the offerings, together with the anticipated proceeds from ongoing and future fundraising activities, cause management to believe that the Group will have sufficient liquidity to fund its operations through the Going Concern Period, and, on that basis, management continues to view the Company as a going concern.

-Notwithstanding this, management recognizes, that there is considerable risk in both (i) the ability of the Company to implement successfully the short term working capital that it requires to maintain operations through the Going Concern Period, referred to above, or otherwise; and (ii) the nature of the early stage clinical development and research and development activities that it is undertaking, where, by definition, there can be no assurance that it was be able to bring any of its proposed products to market.
-If the Company is unable to maintain adequate liquidity, future operations will need to be scaled back or discontinued.
-These conditions raise substantial doubt about the Company's ability to continue as a going concern.
-The Company's consolidated financial statements do not include any adjustments that might result from the outcome of this uncertainty.
+Notwithstanding this, management recognizes, that there is uncertainty surrounding the ability of the Group to implement successfully the funding activities required to maintain operations through the Going Concern Period, and immediately beyond.
+The quantum and timing of such funding is also uncertain.
+If the Group is unable to maintain adequate liquidity, future operations will need to be scaled back or discontinued.
+These conditions raise material uncertainty about the Group's ability to provide support and therefore may cast significant doubt on the Company's ability to continue as a going concern for the next twelve months from the issuance of these financial statements.
+The Group's consolidated financial statements do not include any adjustments that might result from the outcome of this uncertainty.